gianlucasposito/gianlucasposito/README.md

 ## Hi there! 👋 Welcome to My GitHub Page

-I'm **[Your Name]**, a Data Scientist who loves turning data into actionable insights and building machine learning models to solve real-world problems.
-I have a strong background in statistics, programming, and data analysis, with a focus on extracting valuable information from complex datasets.

----

-## 👨‍💻 About Me

-I am passionate about data science and enjoy working on projects that involve data exploration, machine learning, and predictive modeling.
-My main goal is to use data to drive business decisions and create meaningful change.
-I enjoy learning new technologies and always look for ways to grow my expertise.
+I'm Gianluca Sposito, a Data Scientist passionate about turning data into actionable insights and building machine learning models to solve real-world problems.
+I thrive on projects involving data exploration, machine learning, and predictive modeling, with a primary goal of using data to drive business decisions and create meaningful change.
+I’m also committed to continuous learning, always seeking new technologies and opportunities to grow my expertise.

+### 💼 Current Role

+**Data Scientist @ Hitachi Rail STS**
+*From February 2024 – Present*

+- Develop and implement machine learning algorithms ( to predict equipment downtime, failure probabilities, and maintenance needs
+- Perform advanced statistical analysis on collected operational and maintenance data to identify key trends, failure patterns, and critical conditions.
+- Integrate data science techniques such as clustering, classification, and time-series forecasting to enhance service quality and reliability.
+- Develop interactive dashboards that provide real-time insights into equipment health, predictive maintenance alerts, and key performance indicators (KPIs).

 ---